kaishin/Gifu/README.md

 ## How It Works

-`Gifu` does not rely on subclassing `UIImageView`.
+`Gifu` does not force you to use a specific subclass `UIImageView`.
 The `Animator` class does the heavy-lifting, while the `GIFAnimatable` protocol exposes the functionality to the view classes that conform to it, using protocol extensions.

 The `Animator` has a `FrameStore` that only keeps a limited number of frames in-memory, effectively creating a buffer for the animation without consuming all the available memory.
 This approach makes loading large GIFs a lot more resource-friendly.